MrNemi/High-Definition-Research-Tech-Challenge/README.md

 6. Prepare into a simple slide deck and practice timed delivery.

-7. If you accomplish the above quicker than expected you can go back over to o clean and incorporate some of the omitted fields o rerun the model with these, or consider alternative models o expand your presentation – perhaps include more impressive visuals o do further background reading to improve your understanding of the data
+7. If you accomplish the above quicker than expected you can go back over to:
+- clean and incorporate some of the omitted fields
+- rerun the model with these, or consider alternative models
+- expand your presentation – perhaps include more impressive visuals
+- do further background reading to improve your understanding of the data